simon-ritchie/apysc/docstring_markdowns/apysc/_html/html_util.md

 **[Returns]**

 - `result`: bool
-  - If specified line contains script start tag, then True will be set.
+  - If a specified line contains the script start tag, this interface returns True.

 <hr>